Johanklemantan/Simple-Sentiment-Analysis-Predictor/README.md

 Create a simple sentiment analysis predictor from 40000 corpus of IMDB movie comments..
 This model has 80% accuracy to predict validation model (5000 datas)

+How to run this code :
+1. Open the ipynb file
+2. Run, and joblib file will be generated
+3. Go run the app.py and open local network 5000

 Preparation to create this model :
 1. make lowercase
 2. change main contraction (y'all to you all)